-16.2.2 series\analysis output
+17.2.2 series_analysis output

 The Series-Analysis tool produces NetCDF files containing output statistics for each grid location from the input files.
 The details about the output statistics available from each output line type are detailed in Chapter 5 since they are also produced by the Grid-Stat Tool.
 A subset of these can be produced by this tool, with the most notable exceptions being the wind vector and neighborhood statistics.
 Users can inventory the contents of the Series-Analysis output files using the ncdump -h command to view header information.
 Additionally, neview or the Plot-Data-Plane tool can be used to visualize the output.
-An example of Series-Analysis output is shown in Figure 16.1 below.
+An example of Series-Analysis output is shown in Figure 17.1 below.

-Figure 16.1: An example of the Gilbert Skill Score for precipitation forecasts at each grid location for a month of files.
+Figure 17.1: An example of the Gilbert Skill Score for precipitation forecasts at each grid location for a month of files.

-16.2.3 series analysis configuration file
+17.2.3 series_analysis configuration file

-The default configuration file for the Series-Analysis tool named SeriesAnalysisConfig\default can be found in the installed share/met/config directory.
+The default configuration file for the Series-Analysis tool named SeriesAnalysisConfig_default can be found in the installed share/met/config directory.
 The contents of the configuration file are described in the subsections below.

-Note that environment variables may be used when editing configuration files, as described in the Section 6.1.2 for the PB2NC tool.
+Note that environment variables may be used when editing configuration files, as described in the Section 5.1.1.

 '''

 model

 = "WRF";

+desc

 = "NA";

-desc

 = "ANALYS";

 obtype

 regrid

 = { ... }

 fcst

 = { ... }

 obs

 = { ... }

 climo_mean

 = { ... }

 climo_stdev

 = { ... }

 ci_alpha

 = [ 0.05 ];

 boot

 = { interval = PCTILE; rep_prop = 1.0; n_rep = 1000;

 rng = "mt19937"; seed = ""; }

 '''

-The configuration options listed above are common to many MET tools and are described in Section 4.
+The configuration options listed above are common to many MET tools and are described in Section 5.